Colleen V. Chien

-Colleen V. Chien (born September 10, 1973) is an Asian-American legal scholar who is a law professor at UC Berkeley School of Law, where she teaches, mentors students, and conducts cross-disciplinary research on innovation, intellectual property, and the criminal justice system, with a focus on how technology, data, and innovation can be harnessed to achieve their potential for social benefit.
+Colleen V. Chien (錢為德 (Qián Wéidé); born September 10, 1973) is an Asian-American legal scholar who is a law professor at UC Berkeley School of Law, where she teaches, mentors students, and conducts cross-disciplinary research on innovation, intellectual property, and the criminal justice system, with a focus on how technology, data, and innovation can be harnessed to achieve their potential for social benefit.
 Her recent works focus on the use of artificial intelligence in legal practice.

 Education and career

 Chien was born in Hartford, Connecticut, to immigrant parents Ronald Jen-Min Chien and Patsy Feng Chien from Taiwan.
 She studied at Paradise Canyon Elementary School in La Cañada Flintridge, California followed by the Polytechnic School in Pasadena.
 She then attended Stanford University and earned Bachelor of Arts and Bachelor of Science degrees in engineering there in 1996.
 Chien was an investigative journalist with the Philippine Center for Investigative Journalism as a Fulbright Scholar in 1997 before working as an analyst at Dean & Company until 1999.
 She studied at UC Berkeley School of Law from 1999 and obtained her J.D. in 2002.

 From 2002 to 2012, Chien worked as an attorney at the Silicon Valley law firm Fenwick & West.
 From 2013 to 2015, Chien served as a senior advisor for intellectual property and innovation to Todd Park, the U.S. chief technology officer, in the White House's Office of Science and Technology Policy (OSTP).
 In that role, her projects included transferring green technology out of the federal government, using technology to improve education outcomes, making more federal government data available, open education resources, and technology cooperation with China.

 Chien was a professor of law from 2007 to 2023 at Santa Clara University and was a visiting professor at Columbia Law School and University of Chicago Law School in 2019.
 In winter 2020, she was in the Transition Team during the Presidential transition of Joe Biden.
 Since 2023, Chien was a professor of law at UC Berkeley School of Law.